-Following are ways you can help strengthen your child’s phonics’ skills:
+The following is a list of some ways you can help strengthen your child’s phonics skills:

 (Source: Scholastic.com/teachers/article/understand-phonics; Involving Parents in Their Children’s Reading Development by Bruce Johnson, published by Treasure Bay)